oschvr/oschvr.com/content/instant-infra/setup-gcp.md

 3. Connect using your Google Account
 4. Enter your address and payment method

-You'll get US $300 in credits, valid for 90 days in your new account, however, you are likely to get charged a €25 (or your local currency equivalent) one time payment to make sure the card works and its valid, but as it says in the disclaimer, you can get this refunded
+You'll get US $300 in credits **valid for 90 days** in your new account, however, you are likely to get charged a €25 (or your local currency equivalent) one time payment to make sure the card works and its valid, but as it says in the disclaimer, you can get this refunded

 Anyways, after this you should be logged in and ready to use the GCP console.